 The IICC in collaboration with the Food and Drug Administration (FDA) sponsored systemic harmonization and interoperability enhancement for lab data (SHIELD) workgroup, are working to pragmatically increase the adoption of the LIVD standard.
 IVD manufacturers are contributing to LIVD by publishing catalogs containing predefined LOINC codes that identify test results for their specific models and versions of devices.
 Subsequently, laboratorians consume these catalogs and use the LOINC codes to accurately represent and encode the test results in their LIS environments.
-While promising, current LIVD workflows are limited by (1) siloed publication mechanisms and lack of version control, with IVD manufacturers publishing their respective catalogs, but also to deploy, connect, and update laboratory instruments and software systems.
+While promising, current LIVD workflows are limited by (1) siloed publication mechanisms and lack of version control, with IVD manufacturers publishing their respective catalogs independently, and (2) significant burden in the time and cost required not only to author catalogs, but also to deploy, connect, and update laboratory instruments and software systems.
 Characteristics of the LIVD specification include:

 Format - LIVD defines a table and digital format for its data specification.
 A spreadsheet is recommended as the table format.
-Spreadsheets can be used to filter the publication content as part

-Solor Use Case Manuscript v10.docx of a manual activity to select the LOINC codes.
+Spreadsheets can be used to filter the publication content as part of a manual activity to select the LOINC codes.
 In addition, table content from multiple vendors can be merged into a single spreadsheet.
 JSON (JavaScript Object Notation) was selected as the digital format, and potential integration of the format schema with Fast Healthcare Interoperability Resources (FHIR) is in early development.
 Both the spreadsheet and JSON formats are compatible to be used in the Solor transformation process.